Single-Stage Stellarator Optimization: Combining Coils with Fixed Boundary Equilibria: Optimization Method

 where $G(\psi)$ is $\mu_0/(2\pi)$ times the poloidal current outside the surface, $I(\psi)$ is $\mu_0/(2\pi)$ times the toroidal current inside the surface, $\iota$ is the rotational transform and $\left<\dots\right>$ is a flux surface average.
 The sum is over a set of flux surfaces $s_j=\psi_j/\psi_b$ where $\psi_b$ is the toroidal flux at the boundary and a uniform grid $0, 0.1, \dots, 1$ is used.
 The quantities $\mathbf B \times \nabla B \cdot \nabla \psi$, $\mathbf B \cdot \nabla B$, $B$, $G$ and $I$ are computed using VMEC, while we set

-which are the two allowed flavors of quasisymmetry close to the magnetic axis \cite{Plunk2019}.
-Quasi-isodynamic magnetic fields are fields that are omnigeneous with poloidally closed contours of the magnetic field strength $B$.
-To achieve a quasi-isodynamic magnetic field, we follow the approach in \cite{Goodman2022} and apply the squash, stretch and shuffle method to construct the penalty function $f_\text{QI}$
+which are the two allowed flavors of quasisymmetry close to the magnetic axis \cite{Plunk2019}. {We use this particular form of quasisymmetry, \cref{eq:fqs}, primarily due to its accessibility within the SIMSOPT framework and its demonstrated smoothness and convergence properties.
+Nevertheless, further exploration of different quasisymmetry forms (e.g., \cite{Dudt2023}), might contribute to the refinement of the optimization method applied in the current work} Quasi-isodynamic magnetic fields are fields that are omnigeneous with poloidally closed contours of the magnetic field strength $B$.
+To achieve a quasi-isodynamic magnetic field, we follow the approach in \cite{Goodman2022} and

 where $B_{QI}$ is the target magnetic field, $\alpha$ is a fieldline label that in Boozer coordinates can be written as $\alpha=\vartheta-\iota \varphi$, and $B_\text{max}$ ($B_\text{min}$) is the maximum (minimum) magnetic field strength on a flux surface.
 As QI-optimized magnetic fields often result in elongated flux surfaces and large differences between the maximum and minimum magnetic field strengths on a given flux surface, we also add to the objective function a penalty on the effective elongation $\epsilon$ defined in \cite{Goodman2022} and the mirror ratio $\Delta$ defined as